 A lot of tutorials on how to self-tan offer differing views on this issue.

-To nail that fake tan without compromising the suppleness and moisture of your skin, dab some lightweight body lotion.
+To nail that natural tan without compromising the suppleness and moisture of your skin, dab some lightweight body lotion.

 Some skip this part as the combination of moisturizer and the self-tanner might get sticky or messy or both.
 BUT if you choose a light lotion and let it dry before you apply self-tanner, you should be fine.

-- If this is your first time to get a fake tan, we recommend applying pea-sized amounts to your arms and legs – just enough so your skin isn’t bare.
+- If this is your first time using self-tanners, we recommend applying pea-sized amounts to your arms and legs – just enough so your skin isn’t bare.

 - If it feels like it’s not enough, you can increase the amount next time.
 If it doesn’t seem to work for you, you can skip this step completely.

 Now the FUN part!